brightparagon/TIL/MongoDB/create-reference-on-model-save.md

 ###How to do this?
 For example, we need to define our own function to save a child model automatically when a parent model is saved(I don't know if it is right to call these models a child or parent, anyway a child means a model referenced)
 It would be like this below.
-This is a child model(user model) that is going to be referenced by a parent model(post model here).
+This is the parent model(user model) that is going to be referenced by a child model(post model here).
 ```javascript
 var mongoose = require('mongoose');
 var Schema = mongoose.Schema;